 We’ve done plenty of complaining about the lack of good Mexican food in New York, and to be honest, we’re sick of talking about it.
 Saying there’s no good Mexican in this city is tantamount to saying that Times Square sucks.
 Not exactly breaking news.
 But today might be the day that we can finally put an end to our griping.

-For those of you who know your Mexican food well enough to understand the nuances, here’s how Gran Electrica gets down.
-The menu is full of street food-type small dishes - tacos, gorditas, quesadillas, etc. - and you will also find some of the real native staples like posole and tlacoyos.
-Everything is super fresh and relatively light (no smothered enchiladas here), and there’s authenticity present in all of it.
+The menu is full of street food-type small dishes - tacos, gorditas, quesadillas, etc. - and you will also find some staples like posole and tlacoyos.
+Everything is super fresh and relatively light (no smothered enchiladas here).
 We love the fish tacos, the gordita, everything from the mariscos section of the menu, and the plate of pork ribs that’s served with a side of homemade tortillas.
 As mentioned previously, the drinks are incredible, too, and the restaurant has a big back garden that sits directly under the Brooklyn Bridge.
 The only downside?
 Waits can be north of an hour during prime time, and there aren’t a lot of other options in the area.
 You’re going to have to cram yourself into the bar and have a few (a lot) of drinks while you wait it out.
 At least take comfort in the fact that you aren’t standing outside single file like they are for Grimaldi’s next door.
 Those people look way too sober.

 We don’t often list drinks in the Food Rundown, but Gran Electrica has a few that are worth pointing out.
 Our favorite is the Margarita de Remolacha, a beet juice-infused masterpiece that is earthy and delicious.
 The Batanga is basically a pint glass full of tequila, Mexican Coke, and hot sauce.
 I don’t know how I didn’t think of that in college, but it’s incredible.
 We also like the Margarita Flor de Naranja, which has orange and Campari in it, like a Mexican negroni.
 Bottoms up.